hubleto/developer/book/content/pages/model.md

   }
 ```

-The columns of a table can be accesed with `$description['columns']`.
+The columns of a table can be accessed with `$description['columns']`.
 Columns can be removed, edited or even added.

 **formDescription**(array $description = []): array

 This method allows you to describe the CRUD permissions, columns, default values and relations of a form during runtime.
-Defultly the permissions of a form will be set depending on the permissions of the role of a user and relations of the model for the form won't be set.
+By default the permissions of a form will be set depending on the permissions of the role of a user and relations of the model for the form won't be set.
 This will mean that the form won't retrieve data from the relations.

 **prepareLoadRecordQuery**(array|null $includeRelations = null, int $maxRelationLevel = 0, $query = null, int $level = 0)